zgoldberg22/diamond-hands-app/README.md

 ### **Run the frontend**:
 Assuming you have Node installed, go into the `frontend` folder and run `npm install` to install all the necessary packages for this project.
 After everything is done installing, run the command:  `npm run dev` which will open the UI in `http://localhost:5173/`.
 > You must run the backend and frontend simultaneously in order to pull the data correctly.

+## Working Repository:
+Most of the work to test the python functions and model were done in our working private repository here: https://github.com/alessandra-puccio/WISD-DiamondHands/tree/main
+- Model work done in `steph-test` branch
+- Plotting functions for all pitches in `ali-clean` branch